Do you have boards on monday.com that organize separate projects and tasks but still contain information directly related to each other?

 There are many options to choose from!

-If the recipe you choose creates or moves an item, you'll have the opportunity to map out what information carries over to the selected board and where that information will go within the selected board's structure.
+If the recipe you choose creates an item or moves an item, you'll have the opportunity to define what information carries over to the selected board and where that information will go within the selected board's structure.
 This is called mapping.
-Check out the mapping section of the Automations article to learn more.

 - Link to Item